instadeepai/InstaGeo-E2E-Geospatial-ML/instageo/model/README.md

     train.batch_size=4
 ```

+4. **Prediction using:**

+*a.* **Sliding Window Inference:**
-4. **Prediction using Sliding Window Inference:** For training we create chips from HLS tiles, this is necessary because our model can only process an input of size 224 x 224.
+For training we create chips from HLS tiles, this is necessary because our model can only process an input of size 224 x 224.
 For the purpose of inference we have a sliding window inference feature that inputs HLS tile and perform a sliding window inference on patches of size 224 x 224.
 This is useful because it skips the process of creating chips using the `instageo.data.chip_creator`, we only need to download HLS tiles and directly runs inference on them.
 We can run inference using the following command:

 ```bash
 python -m instageo.model.run --config-name=config.yaml \